 Solid understanding of the role governance plays in directing how council conducts itself as an oversight body.
 Solid understanding of the difference between oversight vs. supervision.
 Prior experience on an oversight board, not necessarily in the regulatory space (although this is preferred), other experience as examples: University Board, Condo Board, School

 Knowledge of Business and Professional Organizations

-Active involvement in business operations, and an understanding of how various elements (e.g., financial, human, environmental, legal) are integrated for overall organizational effectiveness.
+Experience in business and/or non-profit organizations, ideally in different functions – operations, commercial, planning.
+Solid understanding of how various elements (e.g., financial; human; environmental; legal; etc.) are integrated for overall organizational effectiveness.

-Understanding of basic non-profit accounting, budget development, audits, and the monitoring of fiscal operations.
+Basic understanding of financial statements, budget development, and the monitoring of fiscal operations.

 Understanding of risk oversight including ability to assess both probability of occurrence and magnitude of consequences.